Back to blog

 You set the positioning.
 But you cannot stop demand gen from writing copy that contradicts it.

 This is the fundamental challenge of product marketing: your impact is measured by organizational behavior you cannot mandate.
 Everything you care about runs through someone else's execution.
-And that means stakeholder management is not a soft skill for this role — it is the job itself.
+And that means stakeholder management is not a soft skill for this role.
+It is the job itself.

 Here is the playbook.